 - Groups that influence advocacy campaigns and policy recommendations.

-We also offer a variety of fee-for-service programs that children’s hospitals can leverage to fit individual needs and goals.
+We also offer a variety of pay-to-participate programs that children’s hospitals can leverage to fit individual needs and goals.
 Our member relations team can help you identify the right portfolio of groups and programs to maximize your membership.

 What is the cost of membership?